cookiedb/CookieDB/README.md

 #### POST: `/insert/:table:`

 Inserts a document into `:table:`, will error out if table does not exist.
+If passed an array, it will bulk insert several documents.

 Ex: